-Because of its characteristic mode of swimming, which reveals a little furry hump, mothers with families in tow are sometimes mistaken for a large sea serpent, giving rise to a number of legends.
+Because of its characteristic mode of swimming, which reveals a little furry hump, mothers with families in tow are sometimes mistaken for sea serpents, giving rise to a number of legends.
 In fact, President Theodore Roosevelt saw a "monster" on Lake Naivasha in Kenya and fired at the three humps of the swimming beast.
-Two humps promptly disappeared, but the third was killed ?- and sent to a New York museum.
+Two humps promptly disappeared, but the third was killed and sent to a New York museum.

 Engineering • Pro Sport • Medical • Design • Computers • Mathematics